adhaase/Upward-Mobility/README.md

 ## 0. Contents
 * Two main R scripts: Region Analysis & Model Validation (test/training sets)
-* second data set based on: Chetty, Ehrlinger, Mitchum, & Dweck Study
+* second data set based on: Chetty, Ehrlinger, Mitchum, & Dweck Study Created two R scripts that analyzed the relationship between subjects who grew up in lower-income families on the basis of location and proportion of individuals reporting incomes in the top quintile by age 30; the second script focuses on individual elements (Income, Education, etc.) that potentially contribute to economic mobility - models have been fit for a subset of these variables, training/test data sets used for analysis.

 ## I. Content Overview
 ### I.1 - Region Analysis